ziflex/compose-record/README.md

 ## Motivation

 [Immutable.js](https://facebook.github.io/immutable-js/) is a great library.
-But, unfortunatelly, in v3 it does not well support nested Records, making its usability less pleasant.
+Unfortunatelly, in v3 it does not support nested Records well, making its usability less pleasant.
-The main purpose of this libary is to make our (my) life easier and reduce amount of boilerplate code by providing robust and typesafe wrapper around [Immutable.Record](https://facebook.github.io/immutable-js/docs/#/Record) class which initializes all other nested Immutable classes.
+The main purpose of this libary is to make our (my) life easier and reduce the amount of boilerplate code by providing a robust and typesafe wrapper around [Immutable.Record](https://facebook.github.io/immutable-js/docs/#/Record) class which initializes all other nested Immutable classes.
 It works like ``fromJS`` but for ``Record``.

 ## Quick start